Entity

 Explanation of Code Sample:

-1. Iterate Over Results: The code iterates over a list of List<Entity> objects, each representing a detected line of text.
+1. Iterate Over Results: The code iterates over a list of List<LineEntity>, where each object represents a detected line of text in the image.

 2. Access Detection Confidence: The getAccuracy() method is called to retrieve the confidence level of line detection, providing insights into the reliability of the recognition.

-4. Access Bounding Box: The getBoundingBox() method retrieves the dimensions of the line within the image.
+4. Access Bounding Box: The getBoundingBox() method retrieves the rectangular bounding box of the line within the image.

-6. Access Line Data: Line-specific information such as raw line data and the list of word entities is accessed for further processing or analysis.
+5. Access Line Data: Line-specific information, such as the text content (getText()) and the list of word entities (getWords()), is accessed for further processing or analysis.

 Sample Code: